 Where To Find Silk Shells

 For silk shells, I often check in with Joie, Vince, and Equipment.
-Right now, you can spot a silk navy crepe shell at Ann Taylor in midnight, black, and white.
 I also love Vince’s black blouse right now.
 You can wear this Vince baby tucked, or untucked.
-For a more consistent source, Layfayette and St.John are there for you.
+For a more consistent source, Lafayette and St.John are there for you.

 The ‘New’ Silk Shell by Everlane

 The newest addition to my silk shell resource is Everlane.
 Everlane provides beautiful basics at decent prices with transparency as to why they are so decently priced.
 This label has their doors and windows wide open for you to see where your clothes are getting made, how they are getting made, and what people are being paid to make them.
 They explain all their factories on their website.